AdobeDocs/release-notes.en/current.md

 ---
 title: Latest Release Notes
-description: Learn about the latest release notes, new features, and new documentation for Experience Cloud products and services.
-Find new help and tutorials about Experience Cloud, Creative Cloud for Enterprise, and Document Cloud.
+description: Learn about the latest release notes, new features, and new documentation for [!DNL Experience Cloud] products and services.
+Find new help and tutorials about [!DNL Experience Cloud], [!DNL Creative Cloud for enterprise], and [!DNL Document Cloud].
 doc-type: release notes
 last-update: October 2021
 author: mfrei